Tips for the Winter

 When it gets cold, water freezes.
 This can cause big problems fast.
 If pipes freeze you may not have water.
 But even worse, most types of pipe don't expand with the freezing water.
 As the ice grows bigger, pushing outward against pipe walls, material such as CPVC, PVC, and Copper can burst.
 In some cases, it may not just be one spot on the pipe; it can ruin large parts of your plumbing system.
 What can you do?

 Having pipe in heated spaces or in insulated areas is great and can prevent problems.
 But not all pipe is in such spaces.
 For pipe in 'crawl-spaces' and basements that are not heated, it is good to have that pipe sleeved in insulation.
 If a hard freeze is coming, leave a faucet open at a drip.
-This can help prevent freezing.
+This may help prevent freezing.

 What if a pipe does burst?
 Turn off the water.
 Generally, there is a valve right where the water supply enters your home, if not you can always count on one in your meter box at the street.